-The appeal of low code / no code is that you can bring your ideas to market, enabled by the capabilities of other versatile platforms.
+The appeal of low-code/no-code is that you can bring your ideas to market.
+These are enabled by the capabilities of other versatile platforms.
 Quicker to market, easier to maintain and an enabler of a much wider community of potential tech entrepreneurs.
 Commonly they use a visual interface and simple logic tools to facilitate your build.

 - Outsystems (app building)

 - Genexus (software development)